Review: ‘Wicked Deeds on a Winter’s Night’ by Kresley Cole

 Temporarily stripped of her powers, Mari is forced to take refuge with her sworn adversary.
 It’s rumored that no one can tempt Bowen’s hardened heart, but soon passion burns between them.
 Though a future together is impossible, she fears he has no intention of letting her go.

 If they defeat the evil that surrounds them, can Mari deny Bowen when he demands her body and soul—or will she risk everything for her fierce protector?

 Second Read: June 2014

-In 2010, I didn’t enjoy this book like the others because of the male character Bowen.
-Oh, how I hated his character.
-I had my reasons because the way he treated Mariketa at first.
+Storyline/My Thoughts: In 2010, I didn’t enjoy this book like the others because of the male character Bowen.
+Oh, how I was not too fond of his character.
+I had my reasons because of the way he treated Mariketa at first.
 If you read the previous book, you would know why I didn’t like him.
-Although, after listening to this book I finally was able to understand and like Bowen better.
+Although, after finally listening to this book in 2019, I finally understood and liked Bowen better.
 (I highly recommend listening to this book thanks to the narrator)

 Kresley Cole managed to tell certain parts of the previous book in this book.
-I will always be amazed at how she has her books continue the story with different characters and different perspectives of certain situations that have already happened.
+I will always be amazed at how her books continue the story with different characters and different perspectives of specific situations that have already happened.
 She is a master of telling a story with her characters and world-building like crazy.
-This is just a couple of reasons why Kresley will always be one of my favorite paranormal romance authors.
+That is just a couple of reasons why Kresley will always be one of my favorite paranormal romance authors.